ESR-LSRI/2023_NoahL/dailyLogbook.md

 Did some research on how to calculate snow depth.

+I'm a little behind since I was sick and spent a lot of time working on calculating sunniness.
+I'm going to do a lot of catchup work tonight and hopefully finish my graph and my poster. (git will probably be updated a little late since i have practice)

 ### Outcome
 I'm almost done, my program will be finished by tomorrow.